sahlidjouad/old-portfolio/README.md

 **Djouad SAHLI**
 ================

-Final year Master's Physics Metalurgy & Ultrasonic Physics student at the University of HOUARI BOUMEDIENNE USTHB.
+Master's Physics Metalurgy & Ultrasonic Physics at *University of Sciences and Technology HOUARI BOUMEDIENNE USTHB*

 Researching AI in the Ultrasonic NON DESTRUCTIVE TESTING Deep Neural Networks

-Interested in marine engineering and architecture as a Hobby i often work on electronic repairs on fishing boats for Marine equipement (Sonars Radars Echo-Sounders ect ..) everything related to my field of study Ultrasonic Physics and waves
+Interested in Marine engineering, Acoustics and Naval architecture as a Hobby i often work on Electronics repairs on fishing boats for Nav equipement (Sonars Radars Echo-Sounders ect ..) everything related to my field of study Ultrasonic Physics and waves

 You can find links to my Social-Networks and My Contacts

 Email: Sahlidjouad@gmail.com

 [LinkedIn](https://www.linkedin.com/in/djouad-sahli-649ab4214/) - [Github](https://github.com/sahlidjouad) -

+Don't hesitate to contact me & open for collaboration

 [Research Poster (not yet)](images/fullposterimage.png)